 Stochastic projections serve to show the range of probable outcomes of various measurements.
 The graphs below and on the following page show the projected range of the employer contribution rate and of the funded ratio on an actuarial value of assets basis.
-The range in both scenarios is driven by the volatility of investment returns (assumed to be based on a 10% standard deviation of annual returns, as indicated in Verus' 2019 capital market assumptions).
+The range in both scenarios is driven by the volatility of investment returns (assumed to be based on a 11.7% standard deviation of annual returns, as indicated in NEPC's September 30, 2020 capital market assumptions).
+The stochastic projections of investment returns are based on an assumption that each future year's investment return is independent from all other years and is identically distributed according to a lognormal distribution.
+This assumption may result in an unrealistically wide range of compound investment returns over longer periods.